derrick-wong/auth-ui/packages/react/README.md

-# Supabase Auth UI React
+# Chef (Supabase) Auth UI React - Fork from Official Supabase Auth UI React

 Supabase Auth UI is a collection of pre built UI components that work seamlessly with @supabase/auth-helpers.